-Under the no action alternative, the mill would continue to function in a standby mode, and there would be no impact to ecological resources.
+Under the no-action alternative, the actual actions of the licensee are uncertain.
+If the facility were to continue to function in a standby mode under a possession-only license, there would be no changes to impacts on ecological resources over those that exist under Project current conditions and practices.